odpi/egeria-docs/site/docs/types/2/0210-Data-Stores.md

 ## DataStore entity

 The *DataStore* entity describes a physical [digital resource](/concepts/resource) that supplies data.
+The *deployedImplementationType* attribute describes the technology that is used in its implementation.

 ## DataContentForDataSet relationship